 Syntax -f file Description Use this option to extend the XLINK command line by reading arguments from a command file, just as if they were typed in on the command line.
-If not specified, an extension of xcl is assumed. syntax as on the command line.
-However, in addition Arguments are entered into the linker configuration file with a text editor using the same syntax as on the command line.
+If not specified, an extension of xcl is assumed.
+Arguments are entered into the linker configuration file with a text editor using the same syntax as on the command line.
 However, in addition to spaces and tabs, the Enter key provides a valid delimiter between arguments.
 A command line may be extended by entering a backslash, at the end of line.
-Note: You Note: You can include C-style // or // comments in linker configuration files.
+Note: You can include C-style // or // comments in linker configuration files.
 X This option is identical to the Linker configuration file option in the linker category in the IAR Embedded Workbench IDE.
-Syntax -G should not need this option, there may be occasions where it is helpful.
+Syntax -G Description Use this option to disable type checking at link time.
+While a well-written program should not need this option, there may be occasions where it is helpful.